The official blog of the Lung Institute.

 In the case of ILD, the prognosis largely depends on the treatment regimen as well as cause of the disease’s development, but generally you can expect the following developments in your health:

 With a clear understanding of what’s to come and a strong grasp of your disease, it’s time to talk about what you can do about it, and how a few changes to your lifestyle and treatment options can have a big effect on your overall health.

 Interstitial Lung Disease: Treatment Options

-In treating ILD you have a variety of medical treatment options ranging from inhalers, medication, stem cell therapy and supplemental oxygen.
-And though these treatment options have shown efficacy in addressing the symptoms of lung disease—and in the case of stem cell therapy, disease progression overall—there are a variety of things you can do today that can give your health and life expectancy a small boost.
+In treating ILD you have a variety of medical treatment options ranging from inhalers, medication, cellular therapy and supplemental oxygen.
+And though these treatment options have shown efficacy in addressing the symptoms of lung disease—and in the case of cellular therapy, disease progression overall—there are a variety of things you can do today that can give your health and life expectancy a small boost.